galaxyproject/training-material/topics/epigenetics/tutorials/cut_and_run/tutorial.md

 ## Check Insert Sizes

 We will check the insert sizes with **Paired-end histogram** of insert size frequency.
 The insert size is the distance between the R1 and R2 read pairs.
 This tells us the size of the DNA fragment the read pairs came from.
-The fragment length distribution of a sample gives a very good indication of the quality of the ATAC-Seq.
+The fragment length distribution of a sample gives a very good indication of the quality of the CUT and RUN experiment.

 > ### {% icon hands_on %} Hands-on: Plot the distribution of fragment sizes.
 >